nurnazahah/sd-training/readme.md

 vim README.md
 ```

-* Assuming power distrivution network has been successfully generated
+* Assuming power distribution network has been successfully generated without being encountered by any error

 ![image](https://user-images.githubusercontent.com/118953917/215117743-5048a812-29a0-42cb-9863-a8c497402b80.png)